mooreorless555/MOVESYALE3/README.md

 - traffic flow in and out of the party
 - and who of their Facebook friends are there

 before they make the decision to go or not.
+All of this is presented in realtime.

 The app is supposed to be lightweight (we know you'll be out and about) and give you the information you need when you want it and in a presentable and clean way.